Originally published September 16, 2024

 Sample Prompt: “Write a short survey to help me better understand the needs of those requesting services from a dog-walking app and also include questions to capture demographic data.”

 Use online platforms like Lyssna to run surveys targeting specific user segments.
-Often, you can get results within a few hours, depending on your screening criteria.
+Depending on your screening criteria, you can often get results within a few hours.

 3. Leverage rapid feedback and prototyping to refine your AI partner.

-Once survey results are in, upload the data to your AI partner.
-Request a summary of the insights in a few bullet points.
-Share the results with the team and review the raw data for a deeper understanding.
+Equipped with survey results, upload the data to your AI partner.
+Request a summary of the insights in a few bullet points, and share the results with the team.
+Be sure to review the raw data for a deeper understanding, as well.

 Sample Prompt: “Based on these insights, recommend a series of features for this app.
 Think big and be imaginative.
 Right now, there are no technical or resource constraints.”